 - 1. Call to Order - 2.
 Certification of Notice and Determination of Quorum - 3.
 Report of the President & CEO for the Year 2019 - 4.
 Report of the Chief Financial Officer for the Year 2019 - 5.
-Approval of the Minutes of the Annual Stockholders' Meeting held on March 15, 2019 - Ratification and confirmation of all acts and resolutions of the Board and Management executed in the normal course of business covering the period February 14, 2019 until February 14, 2020 - 7.
+Approval of the Minutes of the Annual Stockholders' Meeting held on March 15, 2019 - 6.
+Ratification and confirmation of all acts and resolutions of the Board and Management executed in the normal course of business covering the period February 14, 2019 until February 14, 2020 - 7.
 Election of Members of the Board of Directors - 8.
 Appointment of External Auditor - 9.
 Other Matters - 10.
 Adjournment

 Only stockholders of record as of February 13, 2020 are entitled to notice of, and to vote at, this meeting.
+The Company has decided to retain the previously-set Record Date.